José Antonio Primo de Rivera: Imprisonment and death

-It is said by some that the Republic offered the Nationalists a prisoner exchange involving Primo de Rivera and a son of the Republic's head of government Francisco Largo Caballero and that Franco turned down the offer.
+From his will:"As for my approaching death, I await it without vainglory, for it is never a gay thing to die at my age, but without complaint.
+May God Our Lord accept it for what sacrifice it may contain, in partial reparation for all there has been of egotism and vanity in much of my life.
+I forgive with all my heart everyone who may have harmed or offended me, without exception, and I beg the forgiveness of all those to whom I owe reparation for my injury great or small.
+Which being accomplished, I procced to order my last Will..."It is said by some that the Republic offered the Nationalists a prisoner exchange involving Primo de Rivera and a son of the Republic's head of government Francisco Largo Caballero and that Franco turned down the offer.
 Others contend that it was the Republican government who rejected the deal of the Nationalists and that General Franco approved several failed commando raids on the Alicante prison to try to rescue José Antonio.
 Either way the death of the founder of Falange rid the general of a formidable rival.
 Perhaps tellingly, it was well known that the two men disliked each other.
+Much of this disagreement arose because Primo de Rivera strived to become the political leader of the Nationalist uprising.
 After one of the two meetings they had, Franco dismissed José Antonio as "a playboy pinturero" (a foppish playboy).

-Elizabeth Bibesco's last novel, The Romantic, published in 1940, starts with a dedication to José Antonio Primo de Rivera, whom she had known during her stay in Madrid where her husband, Prince Antoine Bibesco, who was a diplomat from Romania in Spain between 1927 to 1931: “To José Antonio Primo de Rivera.
+Elizabeth Bibesco's last novel, The Romantic, published in 1940, starts with a dedication to José Antonio Primo de Rivera, whom she had known during her stay in Madrid where her husband, Prince Antoine Bibesco, was a diplomat from Romania in Spain between 1927 and 1931: "To José Antonio Primo de Rivera.
 I promised you a book before it was begun.
-It is yours now that it is finished –Those we love die for us only when we die–”.
+It is yours now that it is finished – Those we love die for us only when we die–".